 The genius is in the details

 The best way is probably in the middle: innovation shouldn’t disrupt the user experience but it should create some friction that makes it memorable and conveys a point of view.
 Breaking expectations is key.

 Take for example the website of Balenciaga: by making the navigation austere and essential, stripped of all images, it turns around fashion conventions and manages to stand out in a sea of lookalikes.
-Looking at smaller brands, Madina Visconti makes a good job at keeping navigation interesting (even though this mostly happens on desktop).
-Working on small details like menus, animations, scrolling, filtering, will add unexpected twists and quirks and make the brand voice really come to life.
+Looking at smaller brands, Madina Visconti makes a good job at keeping navigation interesting (even though this mostly happens on desktops).
+Working on small details like menus, animations, scrolling, and filtering, will add unexpected twists and quirks and make the brand voice really come to life.

 Examples are scarce, especially among big brands.
-Of course, this is not a judgment on graphics and photos – which are usually stunning – but on how these websites work and behave.
+Of course, this is not a judgment on graphics and photos – which are usually stunning – but on how these fashion websites work and behave.
 Fighting template addiction is a must.

-A good resolution would be that to steal from websites of other industries: while imitation is understandable and somewhat justified, reckless imagination is what will make fashion brands shine again.
+A good resolution would be to steal from websites of other industries: while imitation is understandable and somewhat justified, reckless imagination is what will make fashion brands shine again.

 A true challenge for digital design.